How to Make Catsup

 Wash the tomatoes and cut them into large chunks.
 They don’t need to be peeled ahead of time.

 Use a food strainer (such as a Roma or Squeezo) to turn the chunks into puree.
 These types of mills use screens that separate the skins and seeds of the tomatoes from the meaty pulp.
 They work great.
-We actually own both types of strainers but have been happier with the Roma strainer, which is great because it’s less expensive.
+We actually own both types of strainers.
+I’m much happier with the Roma strainer, which is great because it’s less expensive.
 Food strainers also work well for making applesauce, by the way.
 Remember that you can click on any of the photos to view a larger image.

-The recipe on Nichols’ catsup spice calls for two gallons of tomato puree, although you can certainly adjust the recipe accordingly.
-Here’s the time-consuming part, depending on how watery your tomatoes are: place a kettle of the puree on the stove on a medium-high heat and let it slowly boil down.
+The recipe on Nichols’ catsup spice calls for two gallons of tomato puree.
+You can certainly adjust the recipe accordingly.
+Here’s the time-consuming part, depending on how watery your tomatoes are.
+Place a kettle of the puree on the stove on a medium-high heat and let it slowly boil down.
 Be sure to stir it occasionally so it won’t burn on the bottom of the pan.
 This process can take anywhere from 2 to 12 hours; ours took about 5 hours because some of the tomatoes we used were a little on the juicy side.

 Here’s a tip to speed things up a bit: after about 3 hours of boiling, we used a large sieve to separate the tomato “solids” in the puree from the watery juice.
 All you do is scoop a bunch of the puree and hold it over a large container (let’s call it container #2) to let the thin juice strain into it.
 That leaves your sieve filled with the tomato solids; pour those solids into a third kettle.
 This is what you’ll be making the catsup with.
 The thin juice that you end up with in container #2 makes a terrific soup stock that you can freeze in containers or freezer bags for later use.
 Zero waste!